 Great Ormond Street Hospital Children’s Charity (GOSH Charity) raises money to enable the hospital to provide world class care to children and to pioneer new treatments and cures for childhood illnesses.

 The support the Charity provides to Great Ormond Street Hospital (GOSH) is concentrated in four main areas namely, redevelopment, research, medical equipment and accommodation and patient/patient family support.

 GOSH Charity is a registered charity in England and Wales (registered charity number 1160024) and we are also registered as a company limited by guarantee (company number 09338724).
 We use a wholly owned subsidiary company, Great Ormond Street International Promotions Limited (company number in England and Wales number 02265303) to record our activity classed as trading, for example the selling of GOSH Charity branded clothes and gifts.

-Unless otherwise stated, within the context of this policy, the terms “we” and “the Charity” means GOSH Charity, Sparks and our trading subsidiary.
+Unless otherwise stated, within the context of this policy, the terms “we” and “the Charity” means GOSH Charity and our trading subsidiary.